Basilica del Santo Niño: 2013 earthquake and restoration

 On October 15, 2013, a 7.2-magnitude earthquake shook Bohol; its force felt throughout the Visayas.
 It caused more than 220 casualties, and damages to buildings, particularly historical landmarks and churches in Bohol.
 In Cebu City, the earthquake destroyed most of the Basilica's belfry and façade; some walls and frescoes were cracked.

 All Masses were subsequently transferred to the Pilgrim Center located adjacent to the basilica.
 On December 24, 2014, Christmas Eve, the basilica reopened while repairs were being done to the belfry and the main central doors.

+The belfry of the basilica was destroyed during a powerful earthquake that hit the province of Cebu in 2013.
+The National Museum of the Philippines allocated funds to completely restore the church.
+This photo was taken after the restoration of the church in 2016.

 The restoration of the basilica was one of the 16 projects facilitated by National Historical Commission of the Philippines in Cebu province in 2015.
 Restoration works began in July.

 Prior to restoration, the rubbles from the collapsed belfry were subjected to laboratory tests to analyze their composition to ensure that the new building materials will be compatible to the old and existing structure.
 During restoration, mechanical and chemical cleaning of the exterior walls were performed.
 Moreover, lime water were injected into the rubble core to make it stronger.
 The bell tower was fully restored in October 2016.